 - The Product Backlog is managed by the SPO, and details of the progress are relayed to the stakeholders by him.
 An SPO needs to understand understand the customer base and ideas of the stakeholders, it is entirely up to him to decide if a certain activity should be done.
 He should also identify unnecessary and inefficient activities in product development, and terminate them immediately.

 - Feedback is another important process an SPO takes part in- without feedback to the development team, they can never value their work.
 A good SPO must analyse the product market, product development and guide his team in the right direction.
 It helps if the SPO is business savvy, since economic efficiency is proportional to the success of any product.

 - An SPO must be able to look outward into the market, analyse trends, customer base and expectations of the stakeholders.
 He should also have the ability to analyse his own team and the product development process- conveying what he learnt and the ideas he developed from his analysis.

 Top Cities where Knowledgehut Conduct CSPO Certification Training Course Online

 Why become a Certified Product Owner?

 The necessity of a Scrum Product Owner is not something anybody can dispute- every project needs one.
-A CSPO certification is always proof that you know your stuff, having studied its aspects and working extensively.
+A CSPO online certification is always proof that you know your stuff, having studied its aspects and working extensively.
 The combination of the above two factors make a Certified Scrum Product Owner a reliable asset to any team or organisation.
 According to surveys, employees with a CSPO earn approximately eighteen lakhs per annum, which is significantly higher than their counterparts.
 It is quite evident that organisations in the market today require individuals with attributes to carry the organisation forward.
 A certification in the field would increase an individual’s career prospects.
 So what are you waiting for?
 Become a Certified Scrum Product Owner!